johnsonandjohnson/Bodiless-JS/examples/starter/README.md

 Visit http://localhost:9000/ in your browser to view the site.

 ### Handling environment variables with `.env.site`
 As part of the installation process, you may want to configure specific environment variables for the site.
 You may do so by adding or updating `.env.site` file in the root folder of the site.
 This file allows us to overwrite env variables defined in `@bodiless` packages and/or add new env variables.
-Make sure you regenerated env variables after you've changed it by running any of the following:

-* `npm run build:env-vars` - To regenerate env variables only.
-* `npm run build` - It will regenerate env vars as part of the `build` script.
-* `npm run start` - It will regenerate env vars as part of the `start` script.
+The primary variable that should be set is the SITE_URL, which can be set to your production absolute URL and is used by Canonical & Sitemap.xml plugins.

 > Note: Official Gatsby Stater (installable via `gatsby new`) is coming soon!